Fluid-Dynamics-Of-Energy-Systems-Team/RANS_pipe/README.md

 * Write out residuals
 * Restart with the turbulent diffusivity variables interpolated
 * Add the convective outlet bc for the scalars
-* Fix the RHS of the NK model (make the heat flux a calculated more general value)

 ## Results
 <img src="https://github.com/Fluid-Dynamics-Of-Energy-Systems-Team/RANS_pipe/raw/clean/notebooks/bl.png"